wormhole-foundation/wormhole/whitepapers/0003_token_bridge.md

 For inbound transfers they can consume, verify and process Wormhole messages containing a token bridge payload.

-There will be five different payloads:
+There will be seven different payloads:

 * `Transfer` - Will trigger the release of locked tokens or minting of wrapped tokens.
 * `TransferWithPayload` - Will trigger the release of locked tokens or minting of wrapped tokens, with additional domain-specific payload.
 * `AssetMeta` - Attests asset metadata (required before the first transfer).
 * `RegisterChain` - Register the token bridge contract (emitter address) for a foreign chain.
 * `UpgradeContract` - Upgrade the contract.
+* `RecoverChainId` - Recover the contract's `chainId` and `evmChainId` after a chain fork (EVM-only).
+* `SetPauserAddresses` - Set the addresses authorized to pause and unpause the token bridge.

 Since anyone can use Wormhole to publish messages that match the payload format of the token bridge, an authorization payload needs to be implemented.
 This is done using an `(emitter_chain, emitter_address)` tuple.
 Every endpoint of the